Local SEO for Health Providers: Show Up in “Near Me” Searches

 • Plain-language explanations of your services and who you help

 AI Overviews favor clear, well-structured, human-readable content.
 Pages that answer real questions directly (without fluff or keyword stuffing) are more likely to be summarized or referenced.
+Read more about common local SEO mistakes.

 Local SEO is not about gaming the system.
 It is about making your expertise easy for both people and AI to understand.